Learning Nash Equilibria in Zero-Sum Stochastic Games via Entropy-Regularized Policy Approximation: Numerical Experiments

 \subsection{Evaluation Criteria}

-Two metrics were used to evaluate the performance of the algorithms: the number of states achieving a NE and the running time \footnote{The single-threaded experiments were run in a Python environment with AMD Ryzen 1920x and 32G 2666MHz RAM.
-Scipy's optimization \texttt{linprog} (a simplex method) is used to solve the matrix games at each state.}.
-For each game, we computed four different value functions and compare them to determine whether a state has achieved a NE: (1) the ground truth Nash value $\V_{\Nash}$ solved exactly via Shapley's method~\cite{cMDP:2012}; (2) the learnt value $\V_{\Learn}$; (3) the one-sided MDP value $\V_{\Learn}\pl$ computed by fixing the Opponent to her learnt policy and letting the Player maximize; (4) the one-sided MDP value $\V\op_\Learn$.
-We assume that the learnt policies achieve a NE at state $s$, if
+Two metrics were used to evaluate the performance of different algorithms: the number of states achieving a NE and the running time \footnote{Implemented in a Python environment with AMD Ryzen 1920x.
+Matrix games at each state are solved via Scipy's \texttt{linprog}.}.
+For each game, we computed four different values and compared them to determine whether a state has achieved a NE: (a) the ground truth Nash value $\V_{\Nash}$ solved exactly via Shapley's method; (b) the learnt value $\V_{\Learn}$; (c) the one-sided MDP value $\V_{\Learn}\pl$ computed by fixing the Opponent to her learnt policy and letting the Player maximize; (d) the one-sided MDP value $\V\op_\Learn$.
+We assume that the learnt policies achieve a NE at state $s$, if the values at state $s$ satisfy

-Here, we pick a tolerance of $\epsilon = 0.03$.
-Notice that the evaluation criterion in~(\ref{eqn:convergence-validation-criteria}) is stricter than simply collecting empirical win rates of different agents competing in the environment as in~\cite{MiniMax-Q:1994,value-approximation-SG}, since any deviation from the NE could be exploited by either agent in our criteria.
+Notice that the evaluation criterion above is stricter than the case of only collecting empirical win rates of different agents competing in the environment as in~\cite{MiniMax-Q:1994,value-approximation-SG}, since any deviation from the NE could be exploited by either agent in our criteria.